 Strong Back, Ache-Free Hips

 We're here to tell you that in just 12 weeks the Kegel8 Pelvic Trainer can help you to get strong again.
 If you ignore your weak pelvic floor it will not go away - it will steadily get worse.
 Bladder weakness will become incontinence and 1/10 women who suffers with bladder incontinence will go on to develop faecal incontinence.
-Don't suffer in silence, join with the hundreds of thousands of women who choose Kegel8 to get strong and take control of their pelvic floor health!
+Don't suffer in silence, join with the hundreds of thousands of women who choose Kegel8 to get strong and take control of their pelvic floor health and thier lives!